connext/indra/README.md

 You can also run `docker exec -it connext_ethprovider.1.<containerId> bash` to start a shell inside the docker container.
 Even if there are networking issues between the container & host, you can still ping localhost:8545 here to see if ganache is alive & run `ps` to see if it's even running.

 Ganache should dump its logs onto your host and you can print/follow them with: `tail -f modules/contracts/ops/ganache.log` as another way to make sure it's alive.
-Try deleting this file then running `npm run restart` to see if it gets recreated & if so, check to see if there is anything suspicious there
+Try deleting this file then running `npm restart` to see if it gets recreated & if so, check to see if there is anything suspicious there

 ### Hub errors on start